Access Hollywood: Access Daily with Mario & Kit

 A spin-off of Access Hollywood, called Access Hollywood Live, debuted on September 13, 2010.
 The daytime talk show - currently hosted by Mario Lopez and Kit Hoover, features entertainment news stories and in-studio guests.
 The program was initially seen only on NBC owned-and-operated stations in six markets and Fox owned-and-operated stations in six other major markets, all on stations that already carry the flagship series; since September 2011, the program also began being distributed to non-network owned stations that also carry the flagship series.
 The show airs live at 11:00 am Eastern Time (8:00 am in Los Angeles where the studios are located).
 The show changed its name to Access Live on December 11, 2017, and again to Access Daily on September 9, 2019.
 In 2022, the show was renamed Access Daily with Mario & Kit and Evans was no longer a co-host but still with the show as a correspondent.

 Access Daily was originally recorded at The Burbank Studios in Burbank, California; it currently broadcasts from 10 Universal City Plaza in Universal City, California, where it has been recorded since June 2015.
 On occasion, the program broadcasts shows on location outside Studio 1A on the Today plaza at Rockefeller Center in New York City.
 On May 1, 2012, along with Access Hollywood's renewal for three additional seasons, NBCUniversal Television Distribution announced it would give Access Hollywood Live a third season renewal for the 2012–13 season.
 On April 12, 2021, the show renewed for a three additional seasons through 2025.
+In June 2024, the show was renewed through 2026.

 All Access

-A second spin-off, entitled, All Access premiered on September 9, 2019, and features long-form reports on true-crime and human interest stories and air initially on six NBC owned-and-operated stations.
-The show is hosted by Mario Lopez, Kit Hoover and Scott Evans with Sibley Scoles as correspondent.
+A second spin-off, entitled, All Access premiered on September 9, 2019, and featured long-form reports on true-crime and human interest stories and aired initially on six NBC owned-and-operated stations.
+The show was hosted by Mario Lopez, Kit Hoover and Scott Evans with Sibley Scoles as correspondent.
 On October 2, 2019, Zuri Hall joined as co-host.
-On March 11, 2021, it was announced that the show was canceled and last episode would to air in June.
+On March 11, 2021, it was announced that the show had been canceled and the last episode would air in June.

 International versions & airings

 In Canada, Rogers Sports & Media's Omni Television airs the United States version of Access Live while Independent station CHCH-DT began airing the half hour weekday United States version in fall 2014; Bell Media channel CTV 2 used to air the half hour weekday United States version since fall 2011 but it was discontinued in 2013.

 The United Kingdom version began in 2003 hosted by Kate Garraway and Vincent.

-There was a short-lived national version for the Ireland on the channel previously named "Channel 6", hosted by Jenny Buckley from 2006.
+There was a short-lived Irish version on Channel 6 (now Virgin Media Two), hosted by Jenny Buckley in 2006.